• Recipes

 Seasoning the salmon with kosher salt

-Here's where things get interesting, as you may never have tried this technique before.
-Glazed salmon is delicious and healthy but can be tricky to cook.
-This oven-baked technique results in perfectly cooked and moist salmon every time.
+Here's where things get interesting, because this may not be a method you've tried before.
+Glazed salmon is delicious, but it can be tricky to keep moist.
+This oven-baked technique helps produce tender salmon every time.

-Place a roasting rack on top of the casserole dish and place the salmon on top.
+Place a roasting rack on top of the casserole dish and set the salmon on the rack.
+Before putting the salmon in the oven, pour ½ cup to 1 cup of water into the bottom of the dish.

-Teriyaki sauce is a delicious, slightly sweet, savory sauce or marinade that is perfect for baking, grilling, or stir-frying.
-Make this easy teriyaki sauce that can be tailored to your liking.
-Making this recipe is a keeper.
+Teriyaki sauce is a slightly sweet, savory sauce that works well for baking, grilling, or stir-frying.
+This homemade version is easy to make and can be adjusted to your taste.

 Instructions